spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

   • to more robust time-stamped identification of speakers, titles, non-speech sound events, and content-originating keywords (see `Principle of Keywords`_),
   • to  complete time-stamped speaker identification, title identification, non-speech sound events, content-originating keywords, and full transcription of all       speech content.

-The three basic degrees of granularity just described correspond roughly to the “three levels of indexing” outlined by guidelines for the `OHMS oral history interview indexing tool <http://http://ohda.matrix.msu.edu/2014/11/indexing-interviews-in-ohms/>`__.
+The three basic degrees of granularity just described correspond roughly to the “three levels of indexing” outlined by the `guidelines for oral history indexing <https://ohda.matrix.msu.edu/2014/11/indexing-interviews-in-ohms/>`_ of the IMLS Oral History Metadata Synchronizer tool.

 Normally, all entries of a specific collection will be described at the same level of granularity.
 The cataloguing team will thus need to make some decisions about how detailed their Content entries for a collection will be prior to cataloguing it..